 What We Do

 The GateKey Scholarship program was implemented in 2007 with our first 16 scholars signing in 2008.
-Today, this needs-based scholarship program is impacting the lives of more than 180 GateKey Scholars.
+Today, this needs-based scholarship program has touched the lives of more than 180 students.

 GateKey Scholar are currently attending Georgia Highlands College, Chattahoochee Technical College, Georgia Tech, Mercer University, UGA, Georgia State University, Kennesaw State University, Jacksonville State University, Furman University, Georgia Southern University, Valdosta State University, Marist College, Presbyterian College, Georgia Northwestern Technical College, Coastal College of Georgia, Florida A&M, SCAD, Purdue University, Shorter University, and Virginia Tech.